The Pembrokeshire Coast Path in Wales can be a challenging experience or a lovely, gentle one. It's up to you.

 2. After about a quarter of a mile, reach the Iron Bridge, a series of low level white arches across the River Nevern.
 Do not cross the bridge.
 Instead, go through the gate to your left on to the path.
 There is a small grassy area here with a few benches.
 After going through the gate, continue along this path.
 It is wide and dry, paved with pebbles in places, accessible and suitable for wheelchair users.
 In the spring, it blooms with wild garlic and along its length you can spot wild birds and a great variety of estuary plants.

 Continuing along the Nevern Estuary walk, you'll see that as the river widens out, the views are lovely.
 Take your time.

 3. After about 0.6 miles, there are long views of the beach and moored sailboats.
 At low tide, they rest on the sand.

 4. At about two thirds of a mile, arrive at the intersection of Parrog Road.
-There is a Wales Coastal Path signpost.
+There is a Wales Coast Path signpost.
 Turn right and continue toward the Parrog, a few hundred yards along.

 A few colorful village houses lead to the beach and continue up a seawall behind the beach.

 5. Follow the path toward the beach, passing a red British phone box and a sign for The Parrog.
 There is public parking, with restrooms near this sign and a private boat club beyond.

 This alternate route, for wheelchair users and push chairs (baby strollers) takes you back to the village and the starting point on paved lanes.

 6.The walk becomes unsuitable for wheelchairs beyond this point.
 You can either return the same way you came, or take Parrog Road about a quarter of a mile into the village of Newport at Bridge Street and turn left.
 The walk's starting point is about a quarter of a mile further as Bridge Street turns into East Street.